-Angelina Jolie (4 June, 1975 – ) is an Oscar-winning actress, movie director, humanitarian and global celebrity.
+Angelina Jolie (b.
+4 June 1975 – ) is an Oscar-winning actress, movie director, humanitarian and global celebrity.
 She rose to fame through her title role in the film “Lara Croft”.
-In recent years, she has moved into film production, acting as director, writer and producer.
-She is currently married to Brad Pitt, making them one of the best known celebrity couples in the world.
+In recent years, Jolie has moved into film production, acting as director, writer and producer.
 She has six children, three of whom are adopted.
 She serves in a capacity as a Goodwill Ambassador for the UNHCR.

 Angelina was born in Los Angeles, California.
-Her parents, Jon Voight and Marcheline Bertrand were actors, and this was a big influence on her early life.
-When she was 11, she enrolled in the Lee Strasberg Theatre Institute and performed in several theatre productions.
+Her parents, Jon Voight and Marcheline Bertrand were actors, and this was a significant influence on her early life.
+When she was 11, she enrolled at the Lee Strasberg Theatre Institute and performed in several theatre productions.
 This early training was important to her philosophy of acting.
 A major component of this acting school is to stay in part for the duration of the filming – taking on the characteristics of her characters.

 She later studied film studies at New York University.
 When 16, she temporarily tried modelling and appeared in some music videos.
 However, this career did not take off.
 Ironically, for someone who would later be cited as the world’s ‘most beautiful women’, Angelina had difficult periods in her childhood.
 She recounts being picked on by other children for being very thin and wearing glasses.

 More seriously, she had a difficult relationship with her father, Jon Voight.
 In her late teens, and early 20s she also suffered from depression and periods of self-harm.
 Looking back, she observed that she was